 }

-this code is essentially a case analysis, which
+this code is essentially a type case analysis, which

 inspects all possible shapes of the type T

-and perform actions based on the shape, respectively.
+and perform actions based on the corresponding shape.

 sure you understand how this code implement the pretty